McConnell Responds to Biden’s Proposal for Supreme Court Term Limits

 0:00

-Senate Minority Leader Mitch McConnell (R-Ky.) on Tuesday said that President Joe Biden’s proposed term limits for Supreme Court justices would be “dead on arrival” in Congress.
+Senate Minority Leader Mitch McConnell (R-Ky.) said on July 30 that President Joe Biden’s proposal for term limits for Supreme Court justices would be “dead on arrival” in Congress.

-“I know [President Biden] knows better, and such a proposal would be dead on arrival in Congress,” he said at the U.S. Capitol.
-He said the Constitution provided life appointments for justices and that President Biden “absolutely knows” his proposal would be “unconstitutional.”
+He said at the U.S. Capitol that the Constitution provides life appointments for justices and that Biden “absolutely knows” his proposal would be “unconstitutional.”

 His comments cast further doubt on the success of the president’s multi-pronged approach, which also includes a binding code of ethics and constitutional amendment prohibiting criminal immunity for presidents.

-President Biden’s July 30 proposals were quickly met with strong opposition from congressional Republicans.
-Like Mr. McConnell, House Speaker Mike Johnson (R-La.) called the proposals “dead on arrival.”
+Biden’s July 30 proposals were quickly met with strong opposition from congressional Republicans.
+Like McConnell, House Speaker Mike Johnson (R-La.) called the proposals “dead on arrival.”

-Senate Judiciary Chair Dick Durbin (D-Ill.) and Majority Leader Chuck Schumer (D-N.Y.) have both welcomed the reforms.
+Senate Judiciary Chair Dick Durbin (D-Ill.) and Majority Leader Chuck Schumer (D-N.Y.) have both welcomed the proposals.

-“I’m glad President Biden called for undoing the damage of this immunity decision,” Mr. Schumer said in a post on X. “And in the Senate, I’m working to pursue this idea through legislation.”
+“I’m glad President Biden called for undoing the damage of this immunity decision,” Schumer said in a post on social media platform X. “And in the Senate, I’m working to pursue this idea through legislation.”

-Judiciary Ranking Member Lindsay Graham (R-S.C.), meanwhile, released a statement describing the reform effort as “a violation of the separation of powers and is designed to undercut the highest Court in the land.”
+Judiciary ranking Republican member Lindsay Graham (R-S.C.), meanwhile, released a statement describing the reform effort as “a violation of the separation of powers” and said it is “designed to undercut the highest Court in the land.”

 The commission’s report suggested a constitutional amendment setting up 18-year terms, adding that the amendment might define justices who have reached the end of their terms as “‘Senior Justices,’ who continue to hold offices as Article III judges but no longer participate in the day-to-day operation of the Court.”

-The proposals will likely feature prominently on the 2024 campaign trail as vice president and presumptive Democrat nominee Kamala Harris has endorsed the reforms and criticized the court’s actions.
+The proposals will likely feature prominently on the 2024 campaign trail as presumptive Democrat nominee Vice President Kamala Harris has endorsed the reforms and criticized the court’s actions.

-“There is a clear crisis of confidence facing the U.S. Supreme Court,” she in a post to X on July 29.
+“There is a clear crisis of confidence facing the U.S. Supreme Court,” she said in a post on X on July 29.

 Constitutional amendments require state and national approval for ratification.